mathewgomas-alfred/mathewgomas.io/general_concepts/colors/viewing_conditions.rst

    :align: center

-But when you get the t-shit from the printer, you notice that all your colors look off, mismatched, and maybe too yellowish (and when did that T-Shirt become purple?).
+But when you get the t-shirt from the printer, you notice that all your colors look off, mismatched, and maybe too yellowish (and when did that T-Shirt become purple?).

 This is where white points come in.